wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.6-dev1 =
+= Version 6.6-dev2 =

 * Fixed: The Custom Settings in Posts/Pages are now added to new custom post types as they are created (not just when NGFB Open Graph+ is updated).
-* Added Open Graph meta tags for WooCommerce product pages (Pro version).
+* Added support (in the Pro version) for WooCommerce product pages, creating appropriate meta tags for [Facebook Products](https://developers.facebook.com/docs/payments/product/), [Twitter Product Cards](https://dev.twitter.com/docs/cards/types/product-card) and [Pinterest Rich Pins](http://developers.pinterest.com/rich_pins/).
+WooCommerce product stock status, extended attributes, category and tag pages, are all supported.

 = Version 6.5 =